Labor Secretary Acosta plans to resign

 Labor Secretary Acosta announces he will step down, amid criticism over Epstein plea deal

-Labor Secretary Alexander Acosta will be stepping down in a week over his past involvement in a highly controversial plea deal for financier Jeffrey Epstein, who is now facing sex trafficking charges.
+Labor Secretary Alexander Acosta said Friday he will be stepping down over his past involvement in a highly controversial plea deal for financier Jeffrey Epstein, who is now facing sex trafficking charges.

+Acosta and President Trump revealed the secretary’s decision Friday morning during remarks to reporters outside the White House.
+Acosta said he submitted his resignation to the president that morning and would resign from his post next week.

+"Over the last week, I've seen a lot of coverage about the Department of Labor," Acosta said, noting the reports have been related to the Epstein controversy and not success at the agency.
+"I do not think it is right and fair for this administration's Labor Department to have Epstein as the focus rather than the incredible economy we have today."

+"I called the president today ...
+I submitted my resignation," Acosta said.
+"It would be selfish for me to stay in this position and continue talking about a case that is 12 years old rather than the incredible economy we have today."

-Acosta came under fire this week for his role as U.S. attorney for Florida in securing a plea deal for Epstein that resulted in an 18-month sentence — he served just 13 months.
+Acosta came under heavy fire this week for his role as U.S. attorney for Florida in securing a plea deal for Epstein that resulted in an 18-month sentence — he served just 13 months.

 ACOSTA DEFENDS ROLE IN EPSTEIN PLEA DEAL, FAULTS STATE PROSECUTORS